LEVIATHAN

 Directed by Andrey Zvyagintsev

-Can you pull in Leviathan with a fishhook or tie down its tongue with a rope?
+Can you pull the leviathan with a harpoon, or press down his tongue with a rope?

-Can you put a cord through its nose or pierce its jaw with a hook?
+Can you insert a fishhook into his nose, or pierce his jaw with a barb?

-Will he make an agreement with you for you to take him as your slave for life?
+Will he make a covenant with you?
+Will you take him as a lifelong slave?

 The basis of the plot is the conflict between the hero, Nikolay, and local government officials who plan to evict him and use his property for their own interests.
 Thus, the search for the location of the property was key to the movie's visual design as the property itself, was, in effect, a main character in the movie.
 Because the house itself is destroyed and replaced by a church in the movie, we had to find a place that was suitable for the construction of both.

-To be authentic and thus believable, the set construction had to be realistic.
-To achieve this impression, we had to conceptualize and build the house in alignment with the plot.
-We worked with our scriptwriters, Zvyagintsev and Negin, to write an original piece of script describing the supposed history of the settlement.
-This temporal contextualization gave us the reference we needed to guide our art direction and create a convincing environment.
-The house had originally been built by Kolya’s grandfather in 1920 and had subsequently been rebuilt and redesigned by his sons, dividing, splitting, and forming new entities organically, much as a cell divides and grows.
-That gave life to the house, making of it a kind of organism in its own right.
-Apart from the spatial dimensions, which gave the house its unique character, the way we used different colors and textures had a big impact on its uniqueness.
-The combination of different materials, patinas, and traces of use created the unmistakable feeling of reality.
-The shot of the house’s demolition by a bulldozer laid bare the innards of the construction, and it really had to look like a demolished house, not a demolished set.
-We had to ensure that all the elements were real, we were unable to build it as a set.
-It was for this reason that even inner structural elements were artificially aged.
+To be authentic and believable, the set had to be realistic, and we could only achieve this by building within the context of the plot.
+For this reason, together with Andrey Zvyagintsev and Oleg Negin, we wrote an original piece of script to guide our art direction and to remind us of the history of the house.
+The house had been built by Nikolay's grandfather in 1920 and had been repeatedly rebuilt and reconstructed by his sons, evolving and splitting in the same way as cells divide and grow.
+That brought life to the house, making it a kind of organism in itself.
+Apart from the spatial dimensions, which create the house's character, it is also the textures and colors that give it its uniqueness.
+All the different materials, patinas, and traces of use give the unmistakable feeling of reality.
+In one shot, the house had to be demolished and we can see its innards laid bare.
+We did not make it as a set, everything was real.
+To this end, even all inner structural elements were artificially aged.

-Long before the actual construction began, we staged something like a dress rehearsal for it.
+Long before we started with the actual construction, we staged something like a rehearsal for it.
 We built a full-scale model of the entire set using light and easy-to-mount materials.
-It was our intention to define precisely how the finished set should be constructed – the exact orientation of the house, the height of the windows, the scale, and the overall shape and size of the structure.
-This brilliant idea was the brainchild of our set designer, Nikolay Rybtsev.
-By doing this we were able, firstly, to meticulously plan how the set could be constructed to conform with our initial conception, and secondly, we were able to address the challenges posed by the location’s remoteness.
-Teriberka is 1500 km away from the nearest big city, making changes during construction a real nightmare.
-Careful planning helped us avoid having to make such changes.
+We wanted to define exactly what the house orientation would be, the height of the windows, the scale, and the overall shape and size of the structure.
+This was the brilliant idea of Nikolay Rybtsev, the set-builder.
+By doing this we were able, first of all, to meticulously plan how we would construct the set precisely in alignment with what we had imagined, and secondly, we were able to address the challenge of the remoteness of the location.
+Teriberka is about 1500 km away from the nearest big city, making changes during construction a nightmare.

 It was only after we had completed the construction of the house that we found this photo in local archives.
 We were gratified to discover that our decision had been the right one.
 The original house that had previously been in that location, had stood in almost exactly the same place and had been the same shape.
 Of course, we hung the photo on the wall alongside the portraits of the hero's ancestors, the same wall that was torn down by the bulldozer.